Jill Biden and Kate Middleton to meet in Cornwall as G-7 gets underway

 First lady Jill Biden will meet with Duchess of Cambridge Kate Middleton for the first time on Friday during her husband’s first trip abroad as president.

-The two women will join an early childhood education roundtable and tour a preschool in Cornwall in southwest England where President Biden will participate in the G-7 this weekend, the Office of the First Lady confirmed, according to The Hill.
+The two women will join an early childhood education roundtable and tour a preschool in Cornwall in southwest England where President Biden is participating in the G-7 this weekend, the Office of the First Lady confirmed, according to The Hill.

 The first lady is a community college educator and Kate Middleton has focused many of her royal efforts on children’s issues.
 The pair are also expected to discuss women's empowerment during their visit, The Daily Mail reported.